gradio-app/gradio/guides/06_data-science-and-plots/01_creating-plots.md

 $code_plot_guide_scatter
 $demo_plot_guide_scatter

-The y axis column in the dataframe should have a numeric type, but the x axis can be anything from strings, numbers, categories, or datetimes.
+The y axis column in the dataframe should have a numeric type, but the x axis column can be anything from strings, numbers, categories, or datetimes.

 $code_plot_guide_scatter_nominal
 $demo_plot_guide_scatter_nominal